BabylonJS/OldDocumentationSite/content/How_To/WebXR/WebXR_Camera.md

 If the camera's position changes between frames (manually by you, or by the [WebXR teleportation feature](/api/classes/babylon.webxrmotioncontrollerteleportation)) a new reference space is being calculated (compensating for the position change).
 This reference space will now be used to update the camera's position.

 The camera's Rig-system is the one responsible for rendering.
 The Rig-Camera's pose is always calculated based on the pose coming from the XR-Frame and **NOT** the WebXR Camera's pose.
-The main camera's pose is only a reference bot the base transformation and is not directly influencing the rendered cameras.
+The main camera's pose is only a reference of the base transformation and is not directly influencing the rendered cameras.

 ## Current user's height